Queso Dip with Chorizo

 • 1 cup heavy whipping cream

-• 1/2 lb American cheese chopped
+• 1/2 lb white American cheese chopped

 • 4 oz Monterrey Jack cheese grated off the block or chopped